Myanmar Navy: 1970s

 Although it expanded rapidly during the 1950s and 1960s, the navy was unable to keep pace with loss or deterioration of older vessels in the 1970s.
 In 1978, the United States provided the Myanmar Navy with six small river patrol craft.
 A naval replacement program was initiated by BSPP Government in 1979.

 1980s

-In 1980, the navy acquired six Carpentaria-class inshore patrol boats from Australia followed by three 128-ton Swift-type coastal patrol boats from Singapore and three 385-ton Ospery-class offshore patrol vessels built in Denmark.
-The Osprey and Swift-class boats have a range of 4500 and 1800 mi, respectively, and were armed with Oerlikon 20 mm cannons and 40 mm Bofors anti-aircraft guns.
+In 1980, the navy acquired six Carpentaria-class inshore patrol boats from Australia followed by three 128-ton Swift-type coastal patrol boats from Singapore and three 385-ton Osprey-class offshore patrol vessels built in Denmark.
+The Osprey- and Swift-class boats have a range of 4500 and 1800 mi, respectively, and were armed with Oerlikon 20 mm cannons and 40 mm Bofors anti-aircraft guns.
 In the early 1980s, Burmese naval shipyards built three 128-ton PGM type patrol boats based upon US PGM-class patrol boats.
 Each boat was armed with two 40 mm Bofors anti-aircraft guns and two 12.7 mm heavy machine guns.